 Small fatty fish, both fresh and dried, such as, anchovies, sardines and whitebait, were eaten whole, with the bones, the heads and organs that provide so much nutrition.
 Today these small fish are found canned in olive oil and may be spread on crackers or tossed into salads.

 They knew that by eating this food, their babies would be healthy and strong.
-These nutrient dense eggs are rich in vitamins A, D, and K2 (Activator X) as well as zinc, iodine, and the fatty acid DHA (important for brain and eye development).
+These nutrient dense fish eggs are rich in vitamins A, D, and K2 (Activator X) as well as zinc, iodine, and the fatty acid DHA (important for brain and eye development).

 The caviar process involves separating the fish eggs from the membrane by passing them through a sieve.
 The liquid is pressed off, and the eggs are mildly salted and sealed fresh in small tins or jars, or they may be canned and heat treated.

-Fresh roe is a little more challenging.
+Fresh fsh roe is a little more challenging.
 You may be able to order some from your local fish store.
 On the east coast, shad roe may be obtained in the spring.
 There is a nice recipe for shad roe cakes in Nourishing Traditions.

 In one culture, Dr. Price found that pregnant woman would go out of their way to eat a certain type of crab.
-They would eat the entire crab, including the shell as it supplied needed nutrients.
+They would eat the entire crab, including the shell, as it supplied needed nutrients.

 They have been highly prized in all traditional cultures since forever.
-The yolks carry most of the nutrition: fat soluble vitamins—A, D, E, K—as well as choline, a nutrient absolutely essential for the brain.
+The yolks carry most of the nutrition: the fat soluble vitamins A, D, E and K, as well as choline, which is a nutrient absolutely essential for the brain.